bobbyowolabi/bobbyowolabi.github.io/_drafts/schedule-jekyll-posts-with-github.md

 If you change repo name, you'll need to update your DNS settings DNS provider

 #### Update Github Custom domain Property
-Likely will need to update this again if you
+Likely will need to update this again if you change the branch.
+It will add a CNAME file in the new branch.

 ## Setup Jekyll Action
-1.

 1. Create a GitHub Actions workflow file, such as `jekyll.yml`, in a directory `.github/workflows` in the directory of your jekyll site source.